The State of Influencer Marketing in Europe 2025

 Additionally, 57% of consumers say their perception of a brand is directly influenced by its sustainability practices, while 30% are compelled to take action—either by switching brands or advocating for or against them—based on how a brand addresses social and environmental issues.

 Cultural differences also play a role in how businesses view their responsibility to society.
-European markets, especially Scandinavians and other Northern Europeans, have a long-standing tradition of integrating social and environmental considerations into business practices.
-UK businesses tend to have more traditional profit-driven mindsets.
+European markets, especially in Scandinavia and other Northern European countries, have a long-standing tradition of integrating social and environmental considerations into business practices.
+UK businesses tend to have more traditional profit-driven mindsets, which may guide them towards a less ethical approach.

-In such cases, ethical missteps can lead to long-term harm, as a tarnished brand image reduces customer loyalty, negatively impacts sales, and potentially limits the brand’s ability to attract and retain employees.
+In such cases, ethical missteps can lead to long-term harm, as a tarnished brand image reduces customer loyalty, negatively affects sales, and potentially limits the brand’s ability to persuade other influencers to collaborate.

 Influencers in the UK must clearly disclose ads using labels like #ad or #sponsored in compliance with ASA and CMA guidelines.
-Failing to follow their rules and correctly label sponsored posts may lead to fines and reputational damage for both content creators and brands.
+Failure to follow their rules and to correctly label sponsored posts may lead to reputational damage or fines for both content creators and advertisers.

 An influencer marketing clause refers to specific terms in a contract between a brand and an influencer, outlining content expectations, sponsorship disclosures, timelines, payment details, and exclusivity.
 It ensures both parties meet regulatory standards and have clear obligations.